⬅️ Back to list of blog posts

 Let’s first talk about what makes a great finance seminar.
 Imagine that you're sitting in a room and for an hour and a half, you're not checking your phone, not daydreaming about your next meal, but actually engaged.
 The presenter is delivering economic insights one slide after another, the Q&A session feels like a stimulating debate rather than an academic cage match, and by the end, you actually remember the key takeaways.

 A great presenter then is someone who can consistently deliver this unicorn of academic experiences.
-There are at least three researchers in financial economics, in my biased and non-peer-reviewed opinion, that i think serve as a good role model when it comes to delivering good seminars.
+There are at least four researchers in financial economics, in my biased and non-peer-reviewed opinion, that i think serve as a good role model when it comes to delivering good seminars.
 Let me briefly describe who they are and what we can take away from their presentations.

 Component #1: Cognitive Empathy